Frequently Asked Questions Updated Sept. 8

 Will students and faculty still be able to get technical support?

 Yes.
 Information Technology will continue to serve students remotely.
 The Help Desk is available from 8 a.m. to 5 p.m. at 375-2225.

-Fintel Library will open for physical use on Aug.
+Fintel Library opened for physical use on Aug.
 17, open from 8 a.m. to 4:30 p.m.
-Masks will be required to enter the building.
-Library staff members are still finalizing fall 2020 operating hours once classes begin.
+Face coverings are required to enter the building.
+The current hours are: